Creamy Cauliflower Soup

 This soup is ideal as a starter with a side of bread like my Olive Oil Garlic Bread or a sandwich like my Roasted Vegetable Grilled Cheese Sandwich.

-If you wanted to make it into a full meal, I would recommend adding some shredded chicken, white beans and/or greens like spinach or kale.
+If you wanted to make it into a full meal, I would recommend adding some shredded chicken, white beans or cooked chickpeas.

 Spoon dipped into a bowl of creamy roasted cauliflower soup.